This is an active Y-DNA & mtDNA surname project for Ginn, Guin(n), Guyn(n), Gwin(n), Gwyn(n), and all similar version surnames.

 We would like to encourage all individual with the QUIN, QUINN, O'QUINN, McQUINN, QUINAN, QUINNET and their variant surnames, plus all WINN, WYNN, WYNNE, WINNER, WYNNELL and their many variations to participate with our Y-DNA and mtDNA studies, not only to prove several hypothesis, but rather to "disprove" them while proudly representing your heritage.
 Unfortunately, we can not add those surnames names to our list, due to their existing projects and FTDNA Administrative Rules, but Winn/Wynn & Quinn/Quin members are truly welcome.

-Kit results are grouped and displayed expeditiously on several spreadsheets.
-Please view the links to our Y-DNA project "Classic" results (link), our mtDNA page (link), or our "NEW" Family Finder page (link).
+Please view the links to our Y-DNA project "Classic" results (link), and our mtDNA page (link).
 When viewing the Y-DNA project "Colorized" results (link) notice the rows with matching members in the same categories and the highlighted areas showing any genetic mutations.
 Your continued support with our quest to resolve life-long mysteries, ancestral dilemmas, and historical possibilities are inspirational.

 Our global surname affiliation is based on several factors: